Fluo 1.2.0 documentation >> Administration >> Initialize Application

 Below are the steps to initialize an application from the command line.
 It is also possible to initialize an application using Fluo’s Java API.

 Create a copy of fluo-app.properties for your Fluo application.

 Edit your copy of fluo-app.properties and make sure to set the following:

 When configuring the observer section of fluo-app.properties, you can configure your instance for the phrasecount application if you have not created your own application.
 See the phrasecount example for instructions.
 You can also choose not to configure any observers but your workers will be idle when started.

 Run the command below to initialize your Fluo application.
 Change

 A Fluo application only needs to be initialized once.
 After initialization, the Fluo application name is used to start/stop the application and scan the Fluo table.

 fluo list which connects to Fluo and lists applications to verify initialization.

-fluo config myapp to see what configuration is stored in ZooKeeper.
+fluo config -a myapp to see what configuration is stored in ZooKeeper.

 Run your Fluo application using one of the methods below: